The Power of the Dog (film): Plot

 In 1925 Montana, wealthy ranch-owning brothers Phil and George Burbank meet widow and inn owner Rose Gordon during a cattle drive.
 The kindhearted George is quickly taken with Rose, but the coarse and volatile Phil dislikes her, believing she only wants George's money.
 Phil also belittles her teenage son Peter, deriding him as weak and effeminate.

 George and Rose marry and she moves into the Burbank ranch house while Peter attends medical school.
 George organizes a dinner party with his parents and the governor and pressures Rose into a piano performance.
 George reveals that Phil was a brilliant Classics student at Yale, in contrast to his rough nature.
 Shaken by Phil's earlier belittlement of her piano playing, Rose is unable to perform.
 Humiliated and upset by Phil's behavior, Rose starts drinking, becoming an alcoholic by the time Peter arrives home for a break from school.
 Phil and his men taunt Peter, and he isolates himself in his room, where he dissects a rabbit he has caught.

 In a glade away from the mansion, Phil masturbates with a delicate scarf belonging to his late mentor, Bronco Henry.
 Peter enters a bivouac in the glade and finds a stash of Bronco Henry's homoerotic magazines.
 He observes Phil bathing in a pond with Bronco's scarf around his neck before Phil notices and chases him away.
 Later, in front of his men, Rose, and George, Phil makes amends with Peter, offering to plait him a lasso from rawhide before he returns to school.
 He teaches Peter to ride a horse.

 Peter heads out on his own one day, finds a dead cow, and, after carefully putting on rubber surgeon's gloves he had brought in his backpack, cuts off a piece of its hide.
 Phil and Peter ride into the hills together.
-While trying to catch a rabbit hiding in a pile of wood posts, Phil badly gashes his hand but declines Peter's offer to dress the wound.
+While trying to catch a rabbit hiding in a pile of wood posts, Phil reopens a large gash in his hand but declines Peter's offer to dress the wound.
 Peter tells Phil about finding the body of his alcoholic father, who had hanged himself, and having to cut him down.